 SECTION 1.
 Historian.
 The Chair may appoint a historian to chronicle the history of the Association.
 Such appointment shall be reported to the Board of Directors.
 The Historian shall serve until the Chair requests the Historian's resignation or until the Historian resigns.

 SECTION 1.
 Non-Discrimination.
 The Association does not discriminate on the basis of race, color, national origin, religion, sex, age, affectional or sexual orientation, gender identity and expression, or disability in any of its policies, programs, and services.

 SECTION 2.
 Member Resolution Process.
 A member resolution is an instrument expressing the opinion, will, and intent of the Association Voting Delegates.
 Endorsement of a resolution by the delegate body constitutes a directed call for Board of Directors consideration.
 A resolution is distinct from a motion that results in the approval or disapproval of a proposed Association rules.
 The Board of Directors bears the responsibility to deliberate on approved resolutions and to report their disposition to the delegate body.
 Any member may submit a proposed resolution as outlined below.

 The procedure for submitting resolution proposals includes one of the following methods:

 SECTION 3.
 Indemnification.
 The Corporation shall have the power to indemnify its officers, directors, employees and agents, and such other persons as designated by the Board of Directors, to the full extent permitted by law.

 SECTION 4.
 Books and Records.
-The Association shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its Board of Directors and committees having any of the authority of the Board of Directors, and shall keep at its registered or principal office a record giving the names and addresses of the members of its Board of Directors, and shall keep at its registered or principal office in the District of Columbia a record of the names and addresses of members entitled to vote.
+The Corporation shall keep correct and complete books and records of account and shall also keep minutes of the proceedings of its Board of Directors and committees having any of the authority of the Board of Directors, shall keep at its registered or principal office a record giving the names and addresses of the members of its Board of Directors, and shall keep at its registered or principal office in the District of Columbia a record of the names and addresses of members entitled to vote.